Kefuri/MakersBnB/README.md

 ## User Stories

-We derived the following user stories from the specifications and test driven into creation.
+We derived the following user stories from the specifications and test drove them into creation.

 ```
 As a user,